 Managing Partner, W2N2 Partnership, Kitchener, Waterloo Region, Ontario – 2008 – Present

 As Managing Partner of his consultancy, W2N2 Partnership, John has undertaken a wide range of consulting and advisory assignments since its founding in 2008, including in partnership with others.
 W2N2 Partnership was engaged by Global Affairs Canada during 2009 to author a detailed Global Automotive Sector Strategy for Canada and to provide recommendations on foreign investment ‘aftercare’ (business retention).
 In March 2010, John was invited by the Ontario Government to be one of four specially selected pro bono panel members providing external advice on its Information and Communications Technology (ICT) Cluster Strategy designed to improve Ontario’s global competitiveness.
 In September and October 2010, he worked with Transport Canada on stakeholder input developed through an Ontario Workshop on Transportation Innovation.
 In early 2011, in conjunction with the Global Advantage Consulting Group, John participated in two studies for the Federal Economic Development Agency for Southern Ontario (FedDev Ontario) on the structure and prospects for the Southern Ontario economy and its global role.
 A further project in 2011 with the Global Advantage Consulting Group, supported strategy development by the Health Technologies Exchange (HTX), a key agency entrusted with the development of the Ontario medical devices sector.
 The Federation of Canadian Municipalities (FCM) engaged John during 2012 to assess the potential for closer federal-municipal collaboration in international economic development activities, including foreign direct investment.
 That year, John also led a major study for Global Detroit and its Southeastern Michigan and Windsor-Essex economic development partners examining Detroit-Windsor as a unique bi-national metropolitan border community offering firms potentially advantageous access to two different public policy environments.
 In early 2013, John was a major contributor to the development of a strategic plan for the 26-member Canadian Chapter of the Association of University Research Parks (AURP).
 In 2013-2014, John researched and developed a comprehensive value proposition for Global Affairs Canada on Canada’s leading role in quantum information processing.
-John was retained in 2014 by the inaugural Board of Directors of the Stratford Economic Enterprise Development Corporation (SEED Co) to develop an initial strategic plan.
+John was retained in 2014 by the inaugural Board of Directors of the Stratford Economic Enterprise Development Corporation (investStratford) to develop an initial strategic plan.
 He also undertook a review in 2014 and 2015 of the role, mandate and structure of the Advisory Board to the Canadian Digital Media Network (CDMN) as it moved into its second five-year mandate as a Centre of Excellence for Commercialization and Research (CECR).
 John has also been retained to provide strategic advice by the Sarnia Lambton Economic Partnership, Invest Ottawa, Conestoga College, and the President of the University of Windsor.

 Co-Founder and Principal, Global Investment Attraction Group, Kitchener, Ontario – 2013 – Present

 John was one of the three Principals who established the Global Investment Attraction Group (GIAG) in 2013 to deliver comprehensive multi-year investment attraction and retention strategies and action plans for economic development agencies.
 The team draws together seasoned economic development and investment attraction professionals with in-depth front-line operational involvement at the Federal, provincial and municipal levels.
 John led the GIAG project team that was selected in 2015 to provide strategic advisory services for the creation of Toronto Global, a new regional investment attraction agency for the Greater Toronto Area (GTA), covering the corporate structure, operating model, mandate, high-level strategy, and the organization’s relationship with the funding GTA municipalities, along with the Federal and Ontario governments.
 John has headed GIAG projects to develop the first economic development strategic plan for Dufferin County, and, in parallel, to update the strategic plan for its largest community, the Town of Orangeville.
-GIAG has also recently completed comprehensive multi-year strategic plans for Durham Region and the City of St. Catharines.
+GIAG has also recently completed comprehensive multi-year strategic plans for Durham Region, the Town of Lincoln, and the City of St. Catharines.
 The St. Catharines assignment follows an earlier Targeted Manufacturing Investment Strategy for the City.
 Previously, John led a project with the Stratford Economic Enterprise Development Corporation (investStraford) to refine strategies and create an integrated three-year action plan.
 John was also project lead for a detailed three-year Foreign Direct Investment Attraction and Retention Strategy and Action Plan for the City of Guelph, followed the subsequent year by an in-depth value proposition for Guelph as a pre-eminent location for agri-food and agri-tech headquarters and knowledge-oriented offices.
 GIAG was also engaged in 2014 by Ontario’s Halton Region and separately by Wellington County to undertake in-depth analysis of sector priorities for investment attraction and to develop associated value propositions, marketing plans and collateral.

 Chief Executive Officer, Canada’s Technology Triangle Inc., Waterloo Region, Ontario – 2002 – 2008